wyuenho/emacs-corfu-pixel-perfect/README.md

 This option places the ellipses on both the candidate and the annotation columns.
-The elided portions in each column is proportional to the width of the columns.
-This is the option that preserves the most information.
+The elided portions in each column is proportional to the width of the column.
+This option preserves the most information.

 ![Proportional Ellipsis](screenshots/ellipsis-proportional.png)